AcademySoftwareFoundation/EncodingGuidelines/Quickstart.md

 This is a cheatsheet for encoding best practices for VFX/Animation production.
 For each section there are more detailed sections on why these settings are picked, and notes on what parameters you may want to change.

-This document is based on results from ffmpeg 4.4, we have not tested with 5.0 yet, but do plan to.
+This document is based on results from ffmpeg 6.0.

 # H264 Encoding from an image sequence for Web Review